 In some circumstances, we may anonymize your personal data (so that it can no longer be associated with you) for research or statistical purposes in which case we may use this information indefinitely without further notice to you.

-In addition to opt-out rights addressed in the “Opt-Out” section of this policy, under certain circumstances, you have rights under data protection laws in relation to your personal data.
+In furtherance and in addition to opt-out rights addressed in the “Opt-Out” section of this policy, under certain circumstances, you have rights under data protection laws in relation to your personal data, including rights for California consumers under the California Consumer Privacy Act (CCPA).
 You have the right to:

 Request correction of the personal data that we hold about you.
 This enables you to have any incomplete or inaccurate data we hold about you corrected, though we may need to verify the accuracy of the new data you provide to us.